 Radiofrequency Ablation Treatment Process

-A single radiofrequency ablation treatment may take 5-30 minutes, but the procedure is expected to last for 6-10 months.
+A single radiofrequency ablation treatment may take 5-30 minutes, but the procedure’s results are expected to last for 6-10 months.
 The doctor will normally use an X-ray or ultrasound to guide placement of the radiofrequency probe into place so the radio frequency waves can be directed along the surface of the nerve.
 Before the ablation process starts a small amount of anesthesia is applied for procedural comfort.
 The patient may feel a tingling or burning sensation during the treatment, but this normally does not last long.

 Radiofrequency Ablation Treatment Aftercare